esuriru/narechi/docs/guides/quickstart.md

 Three things will happen:

 * There will now be an empty black background in the scene panel
-* New Scene asset will be created in the Content Browser panel which
+* New Scene asset will be created which you can see in the Content Browser panel
 * Default scene camera will be added to the scene, as can be seen in the hierarchy